uspki/policies/certificate-policy.md

 Cryptographic modules for CAs, including any cryptographic modules used in certificate status services required of the CA Repository such as OCSP responders, shall be hardware modules validated as meeting FIPS 140-2 Level 3 or above.

+Subscribers should use modules validated as meeting FIPS 140-2 Level 1 or above to generate key pairs.

 ### 6.2.2 Private key (n out of m) multi-person control
 For all CAs: